sera619/DiscordBot-python-hikari/README.md

 ### Features ###

 This features are planned.
 This list would be edit.
+If you would like request a feature just open a new [Issue](https://github.com/sera619/DiscordBot-python-hikari/issues).

 |Feature|Implemented|
 |:--------|---------:|